-BRUNO: “I think it’s important for you to understand what is happening in and how the objects are interacting and how this relates to your application itself.
-When we started thinking about it on building it with Shipa for Kubernetes, for example, we interviewed a lot of users and we realized that was a big issue for them.
-A lot of them, were even asking, “What is an application on Kubernetes?
-Because after I deploy my objects, basically, they become these objects in the cluster and they have no relation.”
+BRUNO ANDRADE: “I think it’s important for you to understand what is happening in and how the objects are interacting and how this relates to your application itself.
+When we started thinking about building it with Shipa for Kubernetes, we interviewed a lot of users and realized that was a big issue for them.
+A lot of them were even asking, “What is an application on Kubernetes?
+Because after I deploy my objects, basically, they become these objects in the cluster, and they have no relation.”

 “We allow the users to deploy without having to create these objects manually, but at the same time, we give you the visibility.”

-BRUNO: Great question…You have to use OpenShift clusters on IBM or on whatever clouds they are supporting right now.
-It becomes very expensive from different points, either from licensing calls or from you having to use a specific cluster.
-I hear that upgrades are really troublesome and so on and so forth.
+BRUNO ANDRADE: Great question…You have to use OpenShift clusters on IBM or on whatever clouds they are supporting right now.
+It becomes costly from different points, either from licensing calls or from you having to use a specific cluster.
+I hear that upgrades are really troublesome, and so on.
 So, you’re locked into that.
-The other thing is the way they operate from an application level, there’s a lot of rip and replace that you have to do, such as when it comes to your CI pipeline and CD.
+The other thing is how they operate from an application level, there’s a lot of rip and replace that you have to do, such as when it comes to your CI pipeline and CD.

 With Shipa, we’re plugging into your existing CI/CD pipeline.
-The post-management of the apps, we’re backing a lot of the object management perspective as well.
+In the post-management of the apps, we’re backing a lot of the object management perspective.
 While with Shipa, it’s giving you the application context view through and through.
 So, at least the way I put them is it’s your traditional past.
-If we’re thinking about building a scale infrastructure and allow you to have control over everything, it may be a challenging option for you.
+If we’re thinking about building a scalable infrastructure and allow you to have control over everything, it may be a challenging option for you.